 Application of credits and dismissal-Students who receive a grade of "C" in more than nine (9) hours of coursework will be dismissed from the program.
 Students may not apply hours toward a degree for courses in which there is a grade of "D"; students who receive grades of "D" in more than six (6) hours of coursework will be dismissed from the program.
-Students who receive grades of "P" in more than three hours of coursework will be dismissed from the program.
 Students who receive grades of "F" in more than three hours of coursework will be dismissed from the program.
 Students must maintain a 3.0 GPA to be in good standing.